Ruthenium anti-cancer drugs: RAED

-Ruthenium diamine complexes are of interest as potential anticancer drugs.
+Ruthenium diamine complexes have been investigated as potential anticancer drugs.
 RAED compounds are ruthenium–arene complexes bearing the 1,2-ethylenediamine ligand.

 The ruthenium diamine complexes form adducts with guanine.
 Methylation or substitution on en-NH, which prevent the hydrogen bonding, can lead to the loss of cytotoxic activity of the complex toward cancer cell.
 The ethylenediamine ligand suppresses reactions of the complex with amino acid residues.
 The Ru(II) complexes have a higher affinity to DNA in the presence of protein than the Ru(III) compounds, such as NAMI-A.